ianmorgan/graph-store/docs/fetchers.md

 ### Interface by ID

-A query like the that below simply tries to lookup for each document in the interface until a result is returned.
+A query like the that below simply tries a lookup for each document in the interface until a result is returned.

 ```yaml